-One course from History (HIST) 15, 16A, 16B, 17A, 17B or 29 combined with Political Science (POLSC) 1.
-These courses may also be used simultaneously to satisfy course requirements on the CSU GE-Breadth or IGETC.
+One course from History (HIST) 16A, 16B, 17A, 17B or 29 combined with Political Science (POLS-C1000 (formerly POLSC-1).
+These courses may also be used simultaneously to satisfy course requirements on the Cal-GETC.

 Advanced Placement Exam (AP) United States History (score of 3 or higher) will satisfy the US History portion of this requirement.
 AP US Government and Politics (score of 3 or higher) will satisfy the national government requirement portion but NOT the California (state and local) portion requirement of Constitution and American Ideals.
-Students will need to complete POLSC 3 - California Government.
+Students will need to complete POLSC 3-California Government.